If you made any changes in Pure these will be visible here soon.

 Research

 Oskar Jonsson is particularly interested in studying issues concerning human-environment interaction.
-The focus is on housing, household goods and public environments in everyday contexts.
-To reach a more sustainable society, an effort is to enable both people and environments to age with dignity.
-The research concerns health, well-being, participation and independence in relation to the features of housing, household goods and public environments.
-Interactions between human-environment include instrumental relationships such as accessibility and usability and non-instrumental relationships such as aesthetic experiences, experience of meaning and emotional experiences.
+To reach a more sustainable society, an effort is to enable both people and built environments to age with dignity.
+His research concerns ageing and health in relation to the design of public environments, housing and household goods.

 In addition, Oskar Jonsson is interested in questions about how the different forms of knowledge; research-based knowledge, people's lived experience and practitioners' practice-based knowledge can be integrated and translated into action.

-The research areas are the arts and sciences of design and and health, without being discipline specific.
-Oskar Jonsson’s prior education include PhD in Industrial Design, MFA in the History and Theory of Design, BSc in Furniture Design and Journeyman in Cabinet Making.
+The research areas are the arts and sciences of design and health, without being discipline-specific.
+Oskar Jonsson’s prior education includes a PhD in Industrial Design, an MFA in the History and Theory of Design, a BSc in Furniture Design and a Journeyman in Cabinet Making.

 Thesis

-Oskar Jonsson’s doctoral thesis "Furniture for Later Life" was focused on how old people act on, are influenced by, reflect on and appreciate furniture in their homes.
-The aim was to improve the conditions for design of furniture intended for old people and the housing forms in which they live with their own experiences as a point of departure.
+Oskar Jonsson’s doctoral thesis "Furniture for Later Life" focused on how older adults act on, are influenced by, reflect on and appreciate furniture in their homes.
+The aim was to improve the conditions for the design of furniture with and for older adults and the housing forms in which they live with their own experiences as a point of departure.

 Jonsson, O. (2013).
 Furniture for later life: Design based on older people’s experiences of furniture in three housing forms (Doctoral dissertation).
 Lund University, Sweden. http://www.lu.se/lup/publication/4146752